QuantEcon/lecture-source-py/source/rst/python_by_example.rst

 You just need to cover a few of the fundamentals of programming before returning here.

-Good references for first time programmers include:
+Good references for first-time programmers include:

 * The first 5 or 6 chapters of `How to Think Like a Computer Scientist <http://openbookproject.net/thinkcs/python/english3e>`_.